U.S. 17 to close five nights to place four beams for Mount P. overpass

 Even with the extra U.S. 17 late-night closings announced Friday, the work to build the overpass foundation will only be slightly more than half completed.
 In all, seven beams weighing over 100,000 pounds each have to be hoisted by crane and put in place.
 When the remaining three beams will be installed has not been decided, said Ed Barbee, the town’s road construction information officer.

-In addition, more overnight closings of the highway at that location will be required when concrete is poured to form the bridge deck, he said.
+And more overnight closings of the highway at that location will be required when concrete is poured to form the bridge deck, he said.